MLTHaKu/MLTHaKu/README.md

 # Instructions

 ## PS Vita without MLTHaKu installed.
-* Open VitaShell or MolecularShell and delete the folder "tai" in "ur0" and "ux0"
+* Open VitaShell or MolecularShell and delete the folder "tai" in "ur0" and "ux0" (if you have Henkaku or Henkaku ensō previously installed on your system, if you didn't have Henkaku o Henkaku ensō, skip this step)
 * Remove your oficial memory  and insert the SD2VITA with the Micro SD.
 * Power on your console, open the browser, insert this link "http://mlthaku.tk" and choose SD2VITA.
 * When the menu is opened, press start and the installation process begins.